George Mackenzie

 • property and commercial

 George has a busy contentious and non-contentious practice, with a focus on the former.
 His practice involves advice, drafting and advocacy at all levels: he regularly appears (mostly unled, often against silks) in the High Court, Lands Tribunal and Court of Appeal and is well-versed in procedural matters.
+He is regarded by the directories as an “exceptional barrister”.

 George is a huge team player, something recognised by the directories which praise his “ability to see the commercial drivers in the case” and his impressive “ability to work seamlessly with different personalities in the client team.”
 He makes an effort to ensure that the whole team (client, solicitors, experts) is on the same page, aligned on strategy, and that the ultimate commercial objective is prioritised at all times.

-George is both a detail fanatic and a strategic thinker, and is as comfortable with fine-grained disputes about numbers or law/policy as he is with joining the dots between the strategic big picture, procedural tactics and the forensic preparation of evidence.
+George is both a detail fanatic and a strategic thinker, and is as comfortable with fine-grained disputes about models, numbers or law/policy as he is with joining the dots between the strategic big picture, procedural tactics and the forensic preparation of evidence.

 Read more

 • acting (with Michael Humphries KC) for the promoter of the a 125Mw renewable energy hub in Wales in their successful statutory challenge of the Welsh Ministers’ refusal to consent the scheme.
-See R (Wentlooge Farmers' Solar Scheme Ltd) v Welsh Ministers (AC-2023-CDF-000004);
+See R (Wentlooge Farmers' Solar Scheme Limited) v Welsh Ministers (AC-2023-CDF-000004);

 • acting for the Trail Riders’ Fellowship in their objection to the A303/Stonehenge DCO application; and